Nebula AI

 This command downloads and executes the official Nebula AI Hosting Client installer.

-If the system reports missing git
+If the system reports missing git, install it using:

 If you encounter a GPG key error, resolve it with: